 If you decide not to, however, you should consider the following:

 Once you’re set up to distribute inventory, the next step is order processing.
-This stage of the eCommerce Order Fulfilment process needs to be a well-oiled machine otherwise you’ll lose valuable time and money.
-As with other steps, if you use an order fulfilment provider, the nitty-gritty of efficient order processing is another thing you won’t have to worry about.
+This stage of the ecommerce order fulfillment process needs to be a well-oiled machine otherwise you’ll lose valuable time and money.
+As with other steps, if you use an order fulfillment provider, the nitty-gritty of efficient order processing is another thing you won’t have to worry about.
 If you keep it in house, however, there are some things you’ll want to consider:

 Contracting with the experts in moving your inventory is especially worthwhile when you’ve begun to ship 10-20 parcels per day.
 Once your volume gets up that high, it’s important to find a multi-carrier solution to your shipping needs.

 This will save you loads of both time and money, since often the key to efficient and cost-effective shipping is deciding which carrier and service is best for each individual order, and there are endless carriers each with multiple services.

 A clear and efficient returns policy is an often-overlooked component of ecommerce order fulfillment.
 For many buyers the prospect of being able to return an item easily is a major factor in the purchase.
 Zappos, for example, has long claimed that its best customers are also the ones who return the most items.